spamhaus/spamassassin-dqs/README.md

 This function takes the domain out of the *From* , *Reply-to* , *Envelope From*, *Return-Path* header lines and then checks the domain against DBL and ZRD.

  * `check_sh_bodyemail`.
 This function scans the email body looking for email addresses.
 For all email addresses found, it extracts the domain and check it against DBL and ZRD.
-This approach has been proven useful, for example, in some dating scams campaign.
+This approach has been proven useful, for example, in some dating-scam campaigns.

  * `check_sh_bodyemail_ns`.
 This function scans the email body looking for email addresses.
-For all email addresses found, it extracts the domain and then checks its authoritative nameservers IPs in SBL (beta, not used but you are encouraged to try it)
+For all email addresses found, it extracts the domain and then checks its authoritative nameservers IPs in SBL (beta, not used, but you are encouraged to try it).

  * `check_sh_reverse`
 This function checks the reverse DNS (rDNS) of the last untrusted relay in both DBL and ZRD

  * `check_sh_bodyuri_a`
- This function scans the email body and looks for URLs; when one is found the hostname is then resolved and the resulting IP address is checked in SBL and CSS
+ This function scans the email body and looks for URLs; when one is found the hostname is then resolved, and the resulting IP address is checked in SBL and CSS.

  * `check_sh_bodyuri_ns`
- This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL (beta, not used but you are encouraged to try it)
+ This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL (beta, not used, but you are encouraged to try it).

+ * `check_sh_crypto`
+ This functions looks for cryptowallets in the email body and checks them in HBL.
+As of today, we support the following cryptos:
+ 	 - BTC
+	 - BCH
+	 - XMR
+	 - LTC
+	 - XRP
+	 - ETH

+* `check_sh_attachment`
+This functions computes the hash of all the attachments and checks them in HBL, looking for confirmed or suspect malware.

+* `check_sh_emails`
+This functions collects all email addresses from headers and body and checks their hashes in HBL.

  ***

 ## Final recommendations

-We already said that the configuration in the VBSpam survey make use exclusively of our data, as our goal was certifying their quality and keep an eye on how we perform in the field.
+The configuration in the VBSpam survey makes exclusive use of our data, since our goal was to certify their quality, and to keep an eye on how we perform in the field.

-While the results are reasonably good, the malware/phishing scoring can certainly be improved through some additional actions that we recommend.
+While the results are reasonably good, the malware/phishing scoring can certainly be improved by employing some additional actions that we recommend.

-- Install an antivirus software on your mailserver
+- Install an antivirus software on your mailserver;
-- Nowadays the rule of thumb for receiving email should be to stay defensive, that is why we recommend to do basic attachment filtering by dropping all emails that contains potentially hazardous attachments, like *at least* all file extensions that match this regex:
+- The modern rule of thumb for receiving email should be to "stay defensive", which is why we recommend doing basic attachment filtering by dropping all emails that contains potentially hazardous attachments, at *minimum* all file extensions that match this regex:

 ```
 (exe|vbs|pif|scr|bat|cmd|com|cpl|dll|cpgz|chm|js|jar|wsf)